Delta station

-Delta is a railway and metro station in the municipality of Auderghem/Oudergem, in the eastern part of Brussels, Belgium.
-It is located near the intersection of the Boulevard du Triomphe/Triomflaan and the Boulevard des Invalides/Invalidenlaan and provides access to the adjacent Plaine campus of the Université libre de Bruxelles (ULB) and to the Etterbeek campus of the Vrije Universiteit Brussel (VUB).
+Delta is a railway and metro station in the municipality of Auderghem, in the south-eastern part of Brussels, Belgium.
+It is located near the intersection of the Boulevard du Triomphe/Triomflaan and the Boulevard des Invalides/Invalidenlaan and provides access to the adjacent La Plaine/Het Plein campus of the Université libre de Bruxelles (ULB) and to the Etterbeek campus of the Vrije Universiteit Brussel (VUB).

-The station was inaugurated on 20 September 1976, as part of the first heavy metro segment of the network, located on the branch from Mérode to Beaulieu, which is now a part of line 5.
+The station was inaugurated on 20 September 1976, as part of the first heavy metro segment of the network, located on the branch from Merode to Beaulieu.
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it is served by the extended east–west line 5.

 Metro station

-Delta is notable for being the only station in the Brussels Metro network to be named after a feature of itself rather than after a street name, neighborhood, or other adjacent location: The name derives from the triangular shape of the maintenance complex as seen from the air, which is reminiscent of the Greek capital letter Delta (Δ).
+Delta is notable for being the only station in the Brussels Metro network to be named after a feature of itself rather than after a street name, neighbourhood, or other adjacent location: The name derives from the triangular shape of the maintenance complex as seen from the air, which is reminiscent of the Greek capital letter Delta (Δ).

 The station is the site of the primary maintenance facility for all heavy metro rolling stock.
 Because of this, Delta originates the Brussels Metro's earliest services in the morning and is also the last station where metro trains terminate at night.
 The maintenance complex also services a large fleet of buses.